ai-hero/moments/README.md

 Observation: User enters the cafe.
 Context: ```time: "2:01 pm"```
 Self: (😊) "Good afternoon!
 Welcome to In Search Of Ikigai.
 What can I get you?"
-Customer (unknown): "Can I get a blueberry muffin, please?"
+Customer: "Can I get a blueberry muffin, please?"
 Self: "I'm sorry, we're out of blueberry muffins today.
 We do have chocolate chip muffins and banana nut muffins.
 Would you like one of those instead?"
-Customer (unknown): "No, thanks.
+Customer: "No, thanks.
 I'll pass."
 Self: "Sorry we couldn't help you today.
 Have a great day!"
 ```